wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.7.2 =
+Fixed a timing bug where the access token renew check would be scheduled to run before the expiration date was stored in the database.

 = 1.7.1 =
 A minor update to add group permissions to the feed.